Rllyyy/Internet-Check/README.md

 ___Legal Note:___
 - Although this program uses just 32 Bytes (0.000032 Megabytes) to ping a server in an interval (of min.
 5 seconds) it may be seen as a (D)DOS.
-     - We therefore advise the user to put in an interval that is bigger than 30 seconds.
+     - We therefore advise the user to put in an interval that is than bigger or equal to 30 seconds.
      - For any programmers we advice against increasing the buffer size in the ping method and to only ping servers that are used to higher traffic.

 **Libraries and other external Software:** (no need to download them)